jtickle/gravity/README.md

     * Marking selected objects
   * Simulation Canvas
     * Display all stars in the system with sizes logarithmic to mass
-    * Move the screen around the simulation by holding rightmouse and dragging, shift+dragging, or touch-hold-dragging.
+    * Move the screen around the simulation by clicking and dragging or by touch-dragging
-      Zoom in and out by scrolling the mouse wheel, or two-finger touch dragging.
+      Zoom in and out by scrolling the mouse wheel, or pinch gesture
   * Statistics / Benchmarking
     * Frames Per Second Display
     * Average per-frame processing times for the various computations